PMitura/pace2018/README.md

 ### Algorithms

-Track 1 implementation uses the classical dynamic programming solution given by [Erickson, Monma, and Veinott](https://link.springer.com/article/10.1007/BF02283688).
+Track 1 implementation uses a classical dynamic programming solution, based on [Erickson, Monma, and Veinott](https://link.springer.com/article/10.1007/BF02283688).

 Track 2 implementation uses a dynamic programming solution with the reduce method, as described by [Bodlaender et. al.](http://arxiv.org/abs/1211.1505v1), using the union-find partition representation, and edge bitsets for solution backtracking.

-### Installation and running
+### Installation

 The solver utilizes a standard CMake installation process, which defaultly builds executables for both Track 1 and 2.